patmclean/architecture-decision-records-dj/docs/admin/http.md

 ```
 <!-- spell-checker: enable -->
 !!! info
-    If the restart fails, and you changed the default key location, check to make sure the `nautobot.conf` file you pasted has the updated key location.
+    If the restart fails, and you changed the default key location, check to make sure the `adr.conf` file you pasted has the updated key location.
 For example, CentOS requires keys to be in `/etc/pki/tls/` instead of `/etc/ssl/`.

 ## Confirm Permissions for ADR_ROOT